Have you ever had an Investment with Provident Mutual?

 - Customers may not have been put into the right risk factor by Provident Mutual that was comfortable for them.

-- Provident Mutual may not have made their consumers were not informed that it takes a minimum of 5 years to see a noticeable return.
+- Provident Mutual may not have made their customers were not informed that it takes a minimum of 5 years to see a noticeable return.

-- Provident Mutual did not make their customers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.
+- Provident Mutual did not make their consumers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.

-- If customers had any outstanding credit or debt, Provident Mutual should have advised the customer to use the extra money to clear this off first before investing into the Stock Market.
+- If customers had any outstanding credit or debt, Provident Mutual should have told the customer to use the extra money to clear this off first before investing into the Stock Market.

 Have Provident Mutual mis-sold you your Investment?